Investing in our future

 Kingdom COnnection Children's Ministry Lessons

-The unit we are currently teaching the children is called 'Fear<Less' - Using the Bible to Conquer Common Fears.
+The unit we are currently teaching the children is called Unexplored Bible Stories - Jungle Adventure Through the Bible

 Below there is a PDF containing the full lesson plan we will be using to teach your kids for the next 8 weeks.
 Parents, you can use this to teach your children if you miss a Sunday or use it to review with your children throughout each week.